 Passive Fall Restraint

-When working in passive fall restraint it is not necessary for the worker to utilize a personal fall arrest system (PFAS).
+When working with a passive fall protection system it is not necessary for the worker to utilize a personal fall arrest system (PFAS).
 Passive fall restraint focuses on guarding edges and other fall hazards with a designed or manufactured solution that would prevent a worker from exposing themselves to a fall hazard.

-Guardrails are a good example of a passive fall restraint solution.
-There are numerous guardrail solutions available either manufactured or built on site, but every guardrail solution must follow the Occupational Safety Health Administration’s (OSHA) regulations and must be documented to withstand certain forces in certain directions.
+Guardrails are a good example of a passive system.
+There are numerous guardrail solutions available either manufactured or built on site, but every guardrail solution must follow the Occupational Safety Health Administration’s (OSHA) regulatory requirements and must be documented to withstand certain forces in certain directions.
+Fall prevention measures are crucial in maintaining compliance with OSHA standards and protecting workers from potentially life-threatening hazards.
 They typically have a top rail and middle rail and sometimes a toe board.
 It just depends on the work and the environment.

-There are a wide variety of options of guardrails that include mobile, permanent, some that fold down and some that are aesthetically pleasing.
+There are a wide variety of options for a guardrail system including mobile, permanent, some that fold down, and some that are aesthetically pleasing.
 Passive fall protection is a wide market with a lot of good products.

 Image 2